• Skip to primary navigation

 Layering biscuit dough

-Slicing the hand gathered biscuit dough in half and stacking it up, then patting it down and a giving it a gentle roll of a pin gives these biscuits their signature tender and flaky layers.
+Slicing the hand gathered biscuit dough and stacking it up, then patting it down a few times gives these biscuits their signature tender, flaky layers.

 cutting baby biscuits

-Cutting the dough into itty bitty baby biscuits gives the Pear Berry Cobbler instant personality points.
+Cutting the dough into itty bitty baby biscuits gives the Cobbler so much personality.

 Pear Berry Cobbler biscuit topping